infinite-options/Manifest-Mobile/README.md

 2. Apple login is not available on android

 ## Overview
 This app uses MVVM architecture and built on xamarin Form.
-For navigation purpose xamarin Shell is used Basic Flow: App.xaml -> AppShell.xaml -> SplashScreen -> LoginPage.xaml (if not logged in) OR TodaysList.xaml (if logged in)
+For navigation purpose xamarin Shell is used <br />
+Basic Flow: App.xaml -> AppShell.xaml -> SplashScreen -> LoginPage.xaml (if not logged in) OR TodaysList.xaml (if logged in)

 ### Signin
 Login Page contains the basic login features.
-It uses all the files in present in the Login folder Once login in complete Session (Models.Session Object) should be saved in Repository (Services.Repository)
+It uses all the files in present in the Login folder <br />
+Once login in complete Session (Models.Session Object) should be saved in Repository (Services.Repository)

 ### Services
-Services contains the parts dealing with rest apis or storage UI should talk to repository to make any calls to web Repository is a singleton class so to get an instance of it Repository.Instance
+Services contains the parts dealing with rest apis or storage <br />
+UI should talk to repository to make any calls to web <br />
+Repository is a singleton class so to get an instance of it Repository.Instance <br />

 ### Navigation
-Please Register the page App.xaml or App.xaml.cs e.g. Following code snippet is used to register LoginPage in AppShell.xaml
+Please Register the page App.xaml or App.xaml.cs <br />
+e.g. Following code snippet is used to register LoginPage in AppShell.xaml <br />
 ```
 <ShellContent Route="LoginPage" Shell.FlyoutBehavior="Flyout" ContentTemplate="{DataTemplate local:LoginPage}" />
 ```
-e.g. Following code snippet is used to register AubOccuranceListView in AppShell.xaml.cs
+e.g. Following code snippet is used to register AubOccuranceListView in AppShell.xaml.cs <br />
 ```
 Routing.RegisterRoute("SubOccuranceListView", typeof(SubOccuranceListView))
 ```